mlopatkin/andlogview/BUILDING.md

 Run `./gradlew check` to run tests.

-Run `./gradlew shadowDistZip` to prepare distributive package.
+Run `./gradlew noJreInstaller` to prepare distributive package without the bundled Java runtime.
 The output is placed into `build/distributions`.

-You can specify JDK to use with JAVA_HOME environment variable.
+Run `./gradlew installers` to build all installers for the current platform (e.g. a DEB package on Linux).
+It may require extra tooling to be installed, and can take some time.
+The build uses [JPackage](https://docs.oracle.com/en/java/javase/17/jpackage/index.html) to build the installers.
+This target includes the noJRE installer too.
+All installers are placed into `build/distributions`.

 ## Importing into IDE
 #### IDEA